sg-s/xolotl/docs/how-to/voltage-clamp.md

 either the default exponential Euler or Runge-Kutta integration methods can be used.
 Both are compatible with voltage clamp and yield nearly identical results.

+As usual, you can switch between integration methods by setting the [solver order](../reference/matlab/xolotl/#solverorder) property.

 Be careful when using voltage clamp on multi-compartment models, since it is not possible to use implicit solvers when doing so.